 Currently, this business is totally outsourced to an external vendor.
 Our company needs only to send the flat files generated by Life/J to the external vendor side via HULFT.

 We outsource this business using a pricing model of minimum fees plus commission.
-However, as these products will not be sold any more and the reports to be generated and distributed will be significantly reduced.
+However, as these products will not be sold any more / these products are being discontinued and the reports to be generated and distributed will be significantly reduced.
 It seems financially preferable for the company to bring back the business.

-This to-be solution was designed by our architect.
+This potential solution was designed by our architect.

-On this architectural design, Azure is supposed to host the Java application and Azure SQL Database is the database backend.
+With this architectural design, Azure is supposed to host the Java application and Azure SQL Database is the database backend.

 In terms of file transfer, to be honest, I do not think it is necessary to have such big Azure terms as Azure data store and Azure Data Factory mentioned here.
 What I need to process are just flat files for report generation.
 They are not for big data analysis or other fancy purposes.

-I need these flat files to be transferred on daily basis to a specified blob container of my storage account.
+I need these flat files to be transferred on a daily basis to a specified blob container of my storage account.

-Is this within the scope of your team?
+Is this within the scope of your team? (very good, everything is clear so far.)

-I also would like your team to transfer back to our on-premises the files generated in the storage blob container on the Azure cloud.
+I also would like your team to transfer back to us, on-premises, the files generated in the storage blob container on the Azure cloud.

 Is it possible for your team to create a file folder ending with the date on our on-premises file server for each file transfer?
-Maybe you are also available for managing the folder rotation.
+Maybe you could also manage the folder rotation?
+That would be very helpful.

-Will you send email notifications for success or failure file transfer?
+Are you able to send email notifications for every successful or failed file transfer?
+We will need this information so I’d be grateful if you could set that up.

 What phrases and sentences do I need to pass the agenda topic to the other party?